Erika Jo (album)

-Erika Jo is the eponymous debut studio album by American country music artist Erika Jo.
+Erika Jo is the debut studio album by American country music artist Erika Jo.
 It was released on June 14, 2005 by Universal South Records, following her win on the third season of Nashville Star in 2005 of which she was the show's first female winner (following Buddy Jewell and Brad Cotter) and the youngest to ever compete on it at just eighteen.
 Tim DuBois produced the album with Rick Giles and Sixwire member Steve Mandile on all tracks except "I Break Things", which he co-produced with Tony Brown.

 The album debuted at number 5 on the Billboard Top Country Albums chart.